davidrs/vr-dataviz/README.md

 ## TODOs
-- Programatically delete all objects in layer 4 before creating all the content.
 - Make the lat, lng shift & scale more generic, less hardcoded.
 - Find solution to no legend for colours.
-- Cleanely seperate config values from generic code.

 ## Blender Shortcuts and Tips